-Our firm’s Real Estate attorneys have significant experience in negotiating and drafting construction and land acquisition contracts, as well as handling land use and zoning matters, and right of way and other property acquisitions in Turkey.
+Our firm’s lawyers have significant experience in negotiating and drafting construction and land acquisition contracts, as well as handling land use and zoning matters, and right of way and other property acquisitions in Turkey.

 We are Litigation & Trial Attorneys

-Akkas & Associates’ Turkish litigation trial attorneys are deeply committed to understanding a company’s business strategy, its industry and its regulatory environment.
+Akkas & Associates Turkish Law Firm lawyers are deeply committed to understanding a company’s business strategy, its industry and its regulatory environment.
 Our Turkish litigation trial attorneys value this knowledge and use it as the foundation of a tactical litigation plan.
 We pursue litigation with a zealous, principled and pragmatic approach, always striving to align litigation strategy with our client’s goals.
 If skilled representation in the courtroom is the best course, we provide it.
 If a different route to resolution is required, we provide that.